 Our hand therapists have a variety of tools and techniques at their disposal.
 Depending on your condition and goals, we may recommend one or several of the following treatments to improve the function of your arm or hand:

-- Activity plans designed to increase motion, dexterity and strength
+- Activity plans designed to increase motion, dexterity and strength, including exercises you can practice at home

 - Compression therapy and edema management